Clearing Criminal Records with Expungements And Seals

-Good people can often make mistakes in life which may lead to criminal charges and possibly convictions.
-In today's economy, employers are looking for any reason to eliminate potential employees from the large pool of applicants for any job.
-Seemingly minor offenses, even those which were dismissed or that you received court supervision, can affect:
+Good people can make mistakes during their lives that may lead to criminal charges and possibly convictions.
+In today’s economy employers are looking for any reason to eliminate potential employees from the large pool of applicants.
+Seemingly minor offenses, even those that were dismissed or for which you received court supervision, can affect:

 - Your ability to gain employment

 - Your ability to gain housing

 - Your ability to qualify for student loans

 - Your ability to obtain State Certification, such as teaching or nursing

 - Your ability to gain custody of your children